Overview

 What to See & Do

-Located near the centre of Lough Ree, Inchclearaun Island is a short one‑mile boat ride from Barley Harbour on the Longford shore.
-The island’s north‑end promontory, Muckinish, stretches over 600 yards at its widest point.
-Visitors can explore seven early‑Christian churches, the most striking being the Clogas – a square‑towered church that is rare for its period.
-Other notable structures include Teampall Diarmada, a diminutive oratory with distinctive buttresses, and Teampall Mór, a larger nave with graceful lancet windows.
-A solitary Irish yew stands beside the east window of Teampall Mór, adding a touch of living history.
+Located near the centre of Lough Ree, Inchcleraun Island (Irish: Inis Cloithrinn) covers 57.7 ha (0.58 km²) and is a designated National Monument (Reference 91).
+Its coordinates are 53°35′02″N 8°00′40″W. A short one‑mile boat ride from Barley Harbour brings visitors to a cluster of seven early‑Christian churches.
+The most striking is Clogas, a square‑towered church rare for its period.
+Other notable structures include Teampall Diarmada (founded AD 560 by St Diarmuid), Teampall Mór with its lancet windows, and Templemurry, the island’s largest nave.
+A solitary Irish yew stands beside the east window of Teampall Mór, adding a living link to the past.

 Historic Islands and Waterways

-- Inis Clothrann (Quakers Island) – the site of St Diarmuid’s 6th‑century abbey, later a monastic settlement that endured repeated Viking and later plundering.
+- Inis Clothrann (Quakers Island) – site of St Diarmuid’s 6th‑century abbey, later a monastic settlement that endured Viking raids.

-- Black Islands, Clawinch and Priests’ Island – smaller islands that add to the lake’s scenic tapestry and are popular with anglers and bird‑watchers.
+- Black Islands, Clawinch and Priests’ Island – smaller islands popular with anglers and bird‑watchers.

 Woodlands and Walking Routes